MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-security-center/windows-defender-security-center.md

 You can't uninstall the Windows Security app, but you can do one of the following:

 - Disable the interface on Windows Server 2016.
-See [Windows Defender Antivirus on Windows Server 2016](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-on-windows-server-2016).
+See [Microsoft Defender Antivirus on Windows Server 2016](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-on-windows-server-2016).
 - Hide all of the sections on client computers (see below).
-- Disable Windows Defender Antivirus, if needed.
+- Disable Microsoft Defender Antivirus, if needed.
 See [Enable and configure Windows Defender AV always-on protection and monitoring](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/configure-real-time-protection-microsoft-defender-antivirus).

 You can find more information about each section, including options for configuring the sections - such as hiding each of the sections - at the following topics: